What can this epic story teach us about ancient history and even our own humanity?

 Dig into more than 9,000 articles in the Biblical Archaeology Society’s vast library plus much more with an All-Access pass.

-Biblical Archaeology Review print edition:
+• 45+ years of Biblical Archaeology Review

-The All-Access pass is the way to explore Bible history and biblical archaeology.
+The All-Access membership pass is the way to get to know the Bible through biblical archaeology.

 Sign up to receive our email newsletter and never miss an update.

-Dig into the illuminating world of the Bible with a BAS All-Access membership.
-Combine a one-year tablet and print subscription to BAR with membership in the BAS Library to start your journey into the ancient past today!
+Dig into the illuminating world of the Bible with a BAS All-Access Membership.
+Get your print subscription to BAR and your online access to the BAS Library—as well as FREE online talks and Travel/Study discounts.
+Start your journey into the biblical past today!

 Subscribe Today